kerryeffinger/DS_Final_Project_KSE/README.md

 #### Update 2/13/23:

 #### Data is collected periodocially (about once a week) from the website, layoffs.fyi.
 A database and corresponding table have been created using MySQL workbench, which will be updated weekly also.
-The SQL script to set up the database and import the data is attached in this repository.
-The most current csv file is needed in order to run it.
+The SQL script to set up the database and import the data is attached in this repository in the file called database_table_setup.
+The most current csv file of the layoffs.fyi data is needed in order to run it.